nnanos/Computer_Vision_Experiments_SIFT/README.rst

-The exact number of iterations for the algorithm to converge (ie produce a model which has not relied on outliers ) is proven by probability theory to be given by:
+The exact number of iterations for the algorithm to converge (ie produce a model which has not relied on outliers ) is proven by probability theory to be given by the following relation:

-   **IMAGE**
+..
+Image:: /Documentation_Images/Ransac_relation.png

 **Adaptation of RANSAC to the correspondence problem.**